restatedev/documentation/docs/typescript-sdk/durable-timers.md

 ```

 :::info
-Currently, in the latest release, only Restate services have the capability to complete awakeables.
+In the current release, only Restate services have the capability to complete awakeables.
 If you want to enable an external system to awaken a service,
 you must introduce a Restate service in the middle
 to translate the incoming external request and trigger the completion of the awakeable.